30+ Facebook Product Manager Interview Questions

 The world’s biggest social network, however, presents a great opportunity for both patients and doctors.

-Facebook groups are already being utilized for referral marketing.
-What if a separate feature for patient/doctor referrals was introduced?
+Facebook groups are already being used for referral marketing.
+What if a separate feature for patient/ referrals was introduced?

 How would the appointment feature work?
 Would it be a native platform?
-Or would the potential patients be redirected to the websites of the doctors (with special parameters to keep track of everything)?
+Or would the potential patients be redirected to the of the doctors (with special parameters to keep track of everything)?

 Furthermore, how would the “commissions” work?

 Come up with creative answers to all of those questions.